alliage-io/hadoop/tdp/README.md

 - -Drequire.valgrind:
 - -Drequire.zstd: Fail if libzstd.so is not found
 - -Dsurefire.rerunFailingTestsCount: Retries failed test
-- --fail-never: Does not interrumpt the tests if one module fails
+- --fail-never: Does not interrupt the tests if one module fails

 ## Test execution notes